-C.S.
-Hanson's plays have been produced in New York City at Cherry Lane, Theater for the New City, The Brick, Metropolitan Playhouse, Estrogenius, and 3Graces; in Miami at City Theatre; in Washington, D.C. at The Source; in Pittsburgh at the New Works Festival; in Denver by The Three Leaches; and in Montreal by Gleams Theatre.
-Her work has been seen in two International Fringe Festivals: Montreal and New York.
-Hanson's work has been developed thanks to The Lark, The Cell, Lake George Theater Lab, EST, LaMaMa, Abingdon Theatre, Naked Angels, and New Jersey Rep. Hanson's short play STALK ME, BABY has been produced at universities and colleges throughout the U.S. and in Australia.
+Hanson's plays have been produced in NYC at the Cherry Lane, Theater for the New City, The Brick, Metropolitan Playhouse, Estrogenius, among others.
+Her plays have been in two International Fringe Festivals: Montreal and New York.
+Plays have been developed thanks to The Lark, The Cell, Lake George Theater Lab, EST, LaMaMa, Abingdon Theatre, Naked Angels, and NJ Rep. Hanson's short play STALK ME, BABY has been produced at universities and colleges throughout the U.S. and globally.

 Her plays have been published by Smith and Kraus and by Applause Cinema and Books.
 She is a member of the Dramatists Guild of America, Honor Roll, and NY Women in Film and TV.